Back to articles

 Post-session review: After a poker session, open your History and look at the hands you analyzed.
 Do you see patterns?
 Are you consistently overestimating your equity in certain spots?

-Tagging system: Tag your analyses with labels like "value," "bluff," "leak," or "spot."
-Filter by tag later to review specific types of hands.
+Tags and favorites: Tag your analyses with labels like "value," "bluff," "leak," or "spot," and star your important hands.
+Filter by tag or favorite later to review specific types of hands.
+The Free plan keeps the 6 most recent spots clickable; the Grinder plan unlocks your full history.

 Sharing Your Analyses